Programs for High Schools

 Students can choose one of the following three options:

-1. Respond to the question: When does Generative AI expand your voice and when does it become a substitute?
+- Respond to the question: When does Generative AI expand your voice and when does it become a substitute?

-2. Fiction (Narrativa)
+- Fiction (Narrativa)

-3. Non-Fiction (Saggistica)
+- Non-Fiction (Saggistica)

-We anticipate students using all the tools available to them and are interested in seeing how these tools are used to develop an argument.
-For this year's contest, students will respond to the above question following the guidelines listed below.
+This year, considering the ongoing discussions of the use of Generative AI in the classroom, we invite participants to share their opinions on this theme by responding to the question "When does Generative AI expand your voice and when does it become a substitute?"
+We anticipate students using all the tools available to them and are interested in seeing how they use them to develop an argument.
+Students can respond to the above question following the guidelines listed below.
 All submissions must be presented with annotations of the prompts used and how they were developed.
+Submissions will be evaluated based on the quality of the argument and the prompts used as well as the degree of critical analysis of the question.
 This is an opportunity to express your opinions!
 We want to hear the voices of the students!

 Resources: Student Guide to AI